VulgarBear/ttr-wiki/content/modding/mod collections.md

 **(Vulgar)** [Civ VI: Unified Collection](https://steamcommunity.com/sharedfiles/filedetails/?id=2804180095): Collection of mods to enhance and improve on the default Civ VI playthrough.
 Generally used within our multiplayer games.

 ### r2modman
 r2modman packs are shared via codes.
-Generally an annoucement will be made if a pack has been updated.
+Generally an announcement will be made if a pack has been updated.
 Check [here](https://wiki.talkingroom.xyz/game-modding/r2modman-install) to learn about installing the program.

-**(Vulgar)** **REPO**: `0196937e-1f0b-61f7-abee-fad096cd8d57` @ May 2nd 2025
+**(Vulgar)** **REPO**: `01969466-bf62-96a6-b1b9-ca499440499f` @ May 3rd 2025

 ### Prism Launcher (minecraft)
 Prism Launcher can be downloaded from their [website](https://prismlauncher.org/).